kroy/cpd-parse/notes/GENERAL.md

 ### Use of Force
 - The first UOF record w/ an officer name attached seems to be around 10192 (record number 10191), which occured on `2017-10-16`
   -  Related to John Gianopulos, born 1971, started on the force 9/11/2000
-- The `time` column is scalar, and probably represents the hour of the day (in 24 hr format)
 - First-pass filter seems like it should be `[off_first_name, off_last_name, off_race, off_sex, off_birth_year]`
 - Multiple officers involved in (what seem to be) the same use of force incident are included in separate rows. eg:
 ```